Why MRI at North Houston X-Ray and Imaging Center?

 Lots of Free Parking

-Open MRI, with Comfort and Space
+Houston’s Top Open MRI, with Comfort and Space

-MRI, Diagnosis without X-Rays or Surgery
+MRI, Diagnosis without X-rays or Surgery

-MRI gives your doctor a safe, efficient method to diagnose many medical conditions without using harmful x-rays.
+MRI gives your doctor a safe, efficient method to diagnose many medical conditions without using harmful X-rays.
 Because MRI is noninvasive, it enables doctors to detect and treat many conditions without surgery or biopsy.
-This makes MRI an excellent method to safely examine the soft tissue of the body including organs, muscles, and tendons.
+This makes MRI an excellent method to safely examine the soft tissue of the body, including organs, muscles, and tendons.

 Safe Diagnostic Method